texdiaz/curriculum/03-javascript/1. Basic programming and devtools/6. Class + objects/README.md

 ## The Syntax

 The POJO is design for share information in consequence the syntax is very different.
+Also hace properties and all properties in the POJO always are share.

 ```javascript
 let user = {